🇵🇸 Solidarity with Palestine. We seek justice and peace, and strongly oppose all forms of injustice and genocide.

 Using this package is actually pretty easy.
 Adding notifications to your application actually require only one line of code.

-#/ usage addSuccess
+#/ usage success

-#/ usage addError
+#/ usage error

-flash()->addError('There was an issue saving your information.');
+flash()->error('There was an issue confirming your reservation.');

-#/ usage addWarning
+#/ usage warning

-#/ usage addInfo
+#/ usage info

-flash()->addFlash(string $type, string $message, string $title = null, array $options = [])
+flash()->flash(string $type, string $message, string $title = null, array $options = [])

-#/ usage addFlash
+#/ usage flash

 param description